 Shooting Handheld from the deck.

-All these images were shot handheld with the Phase One XF-100 camera and a series of Phase One and Schneider Kreuznach lenses (Yes there is a post coming about this) .
+All these images were shot handheld with the Phase One XF camera with the IQ3-100 digital back plus a series of Phase One and Schneider Kreuznach lenses (Yes there is a post HERE about this) .
 Scoresby Sound is very placid, and the “Donna Wood” is a very robust solid boat, but it’s not stable enough to use a tripod on deck, so handheld shooting is the only viable option.
 With the right ISO selected, and keeping the shutter speed reasonable (depending on the camera and lens combination), it’s a great place to shoot from.
 The viewpoint is right in amongst the action, the scenery is constantly changing and with the added bonus of great food rolling out constantly from the kitchen and my bed being just a short stroll away.

 I’m headed back to Scoresby Sound in East Greenland later this year to float amongst the icebergs, if you would care to join me, click HERE for details.